 Global and Regional Transaction Activity.
 Economic conditions and global financial markets can materially affect our financial performance.
 We are solely an advisory firm and our revenues are derived from fees we earn on advisory services related to M&A, financing advisory and restructuring, and private capital advisory transactions.
-In the first three months of 2022, market uncertainty and volatility caused by the war in Ukraine, inflationary pressures, supply chain issues and rising interest rates slowed the level of M&A announcements from the rapid pace of 2021.
-However, the level of client dialogues and our pipeline remains strong.
-Our backlog of activity suggests that revenue generation this year is likely to be weighted to the second half, similar to the past three years.
-Based on our current pipeline we expect for the full year an increase in revenues over last year despite what appears to be reduced transaction activity in the global markets.
+In the first nine months of 2022, market uncertainty and volatility caused by the war in Ukraine, inflationary pressures, supply chain issues and rising interest rates slowed the level of M&A announcements from the rapid pace of 2021.
+While our firm is of a size where our revenue is not necessarily closely tied to the ups and downs of global markets, our expectations of strong second half and a respectable full year revenue outcome remain in place.